 Sparkle minnows, small black and olive buggers for DH streams, mohair leeches, Jiggy Fry, mini shimmer buggers, Thrasher.

-(Bass & stripers) clouser minnow, Cowens coyote, polar changer, crittermite, crawfish jambalaya, Clydesdale stealth jig.
+(Bass & stripers) clouser minnow, Cowens somethin else, polar changer, crittermite, crawfish jambalaya, Clydesdale stealth jig.

 Headwaters: